guzhdz/Itrasition-Course-Project/README.md

 # Course Project
 Deploy Link: https://itrasition-course-project.onrender.com

 This is the Intrasition Intership Final Project

+Technologies used:
+- React
+- Next.js
+- Chakra UI
+- Prisma
+- PostreSQL
+- node.js

 ## Project instructions and requirements
 se this (depending of what group you are in):